See It Through Your Heart

 Thank you to Danielle for creating a space where artists can share their unique beauty and vision.
 It's always an honor to be invited back to the Crow’s Nest, and this year I'm especially excited to be sharing the space with Maine film photographer, Cara Dolan!

-10% of my photo sales will be donated to the Peaks Island Health Association a 501c3 non-profit organization devoted to facilitating and supporting the delivery of health services on Peaks Island, both for island residents and visitors.
+10% of my sales have been donated to the Peaks Island Health Association a 501c3 non-profit organization devoted to facilitating and supporting the delivery of health services on Peaks Island, both for island residents and visitors.

 If my work resonates with you, or if you know someone who might be interested in a unique portrait session, I’d love to connect.
 Feel free to reach out—I’d be honored to work with you.